-Your SDG efforts will be effective and credible as well as impactful if you partner with knowledgeable experts to deliver programs of change.
+Your SDG efforts will be effective and credible, and impactful if you partner with experts to deliver change programs.
 Collaborate with UN-based subgroups, a plethora of NGOs, cause-related organizations, and think tanks.

 There is growing acknowledgment amongst leaders in the sustainability business sector that they have to make a real impact.
-And for the actual impact, businesses must align their business strategy with the Global Goals but also map and track their metrics to the specific SDG targets.
-Having a transparent performance data is often the best solution for cleaning up SDG-washing.
-If the SDGs are adopted by a company's branding department, we should have mechanisms to hold them accountable – with data on hand.
+And for the actual impact, businesses must align their business strategy with the Global Goals and map and track their metrics to the specific SDG targets.
+Having transparent performance data is often the best solution for cleaning up SDG-washing.
+If a company's branding department adopts the SDGs, we should have mechanisms to hold them accountable – with data on hand.